ParkinsonLab/Architect/README.md

 Results from individual enzyme annotation tools can be separately specified for use by Architect.
 For this, please concatenate the main results from each tool into a single file, while ensuring that you remove any headers from the files.

+### Downloading CPLEX (required if performing model reconstruction)

+Whether you are using Docker or not, you will need a CPLEX license to perform metabolic model reconstruction.
+Free academic licenses can be obtained on the IBM website.
+Here are some instructions for getting started:

+1. First make sure you have registered for an IBMId and password on the [IBM website](https://login.ibm.com/authsvc/mtfim/sps/authsvc?PolicyId=urn:ibm:security:authentication:asf:basicldapuser&Target=https%3A%2F%2Flogin.ibm.com%2Foidc%2Fendpoint%2Fdefault%2Fauthorize%3FqsId%3Dfc767dc5-9bb8-42b4-ab8f-3a48153c48a2%26client_id%3DMyIBMDallasProdCI).
+2. Once you have logged in, go to https://www.ibm.com/academic/topic/data-science
+3. Scroll down and choose “Software” from the menu on the left.
+4. Choose “ILOG CPLEX Optimization Studio”.
+Choose “Download” in the window that appears.
+5. Select IBM ILOG CPLEX Optimization Studio 20.10 for Linux x86-64 (CC8ATML), scroll down and agree to the terms and conditions.
+You will need the Download Director for installing the bin file.
+Note that instructions will appear for installing the Download Director if you do not already have it installed.
+6. Rename the bin file as cplex_installer.bin.

 ## Running Architect

 To run Architect, you first need to modify architect.sh and sample_run.in in this folder.